College Scholarships for Women

 Other Resources for Finding Scholarships

-Sites like Fastweb.com and Scholarships.com are great resources because they list scholarship opportunities.
+Sites like Fastweb.com and Scholarships.com are great resources, for example.
 Fastweb lists over 1.5 million scholarships, while Scholarships.com includes 3.7 million scholarships and grants.
-You can also check for scholarship opportunities through your college or university; most schools provide their own scholarship resources.
+You can also check for scholarship opportunities through your college or university.

-Finally, prospective scholarship applicants can search for scholarships through their local government or local organizations, especially professional societies.
+Finally, prospective applicants can search for scholarships through their state government or local organizations, especially professional societies.
 Learn more about how to find scholarships with our handy guide.

 Frequently Asked Questions